 There are several situations that could cause a swollen knee:

 - Trauma (by a fall, hit, or car accident)

 - Overuse (whether by sports or the nature of your job)

 - Illness (such as rheumatoid arthritis)

 Regardless of the reason, the knee will swell due to an accumulation of fluid.
 The amount of fluid retention will depend on the root cause of the swelling.

 Trauma: If the injury was caused by trauma, the fluid will likely be blood.
 This is called hemarthrosis and requires immediate medical attention.
 You may also have hematomas (a pooling of blood outside of blood vessels).
 The severity will vary on the force of impact.
 If it’s minor, over-the-counter anti-inflammatories will help reduce the symptoms.

 Overuse: When the culprit is overuse, the patient is likely experiencing swollen bursa.
 Bursa are small sacs located in all of the human joints.
-They are filled with fluid and they act as cushions between bones, muscles, and tendons.
-Larger joints, such as the knee, has a larger amount of bursa.
+They are filled with fluid and act as cushions between bones, muscles, and tendons.
+Larger joints, such as the knee, have a larger amount of bursa.
 If your job or sport of choice has you repeating the same type of knee movements over and over, the bursa can become irritated and cause inflammation.
 This is more likely to happen on your kneecap or the inside of your knee and it will feel warm to the touch.

 Swollen Knee Symptoms